dik899/Gophercises/README.md

 Directory secret is exercise 17.

-Directory exercise15 and Exercise18 are exercise 15 and 17 respectively.
+Directory exercise15 and Exercise18 are exercise 15 and 18 from gophercises respectively.